Jun / 19 / 2023

 Conclusion

-Early evaluation is crucial.
-Diagnosis commonly relies on clinical examination, trichoscopy, and scalp biopsy to confirm features of follicular inflammation and scarring.
-Treatment focuses on calming immune activity—using topical, oral, or injected therapies—while supportive scalp care and sun protection help manage day-to-day symptoms.
-Although scarred follicles do not regrow, timely therapy can slow progression and improve comfort and confidence.
+Early evaluation is essential.
+Diagnosis typically involves clinical examination, trichoscopy, and often a scalp biopsy to confirm inflammation and scarring.
+Treatment focuses on reducing immune activity through topical, oral, or injectable therapies, while supportive scalp care helps manage daily symptoms.
+Although follicles that have scarred cannot regrow, timely medical treatment can slow progression and preserve existing hair.

 Frequently Asked Questions